ncatlab/nlab-content/pages/2667.md

 The same principle holds if $R$ is any representation, obtained as a direct sum of irreducible representations $V_\lambda$ (precisely because $G$ preserves direct sums).
 In summary, Schur functors $S_R$ transfer "naturally" across change of base functors $G: C \to D$.

 ## Conceptual description of Schur functors ##

-As we have seen, Schur functors $S_R$ are definable under fairly mild hypotheses: for fields $k$ of characteristic zero, they can be defined on any symmetric monoidal $k$-linear category $C$ satisfying a mild cocompleteness condition (Cauchy completeness).
+As we have seen, Schur functors $S_R$ are definable under fairly mild hypotheses: for fields $k$ of characteristic zero, they can be defined on any symmetric monoidal $k$-linear category $C$ satisfying a mild cocompleteness condition: Cauchy completeness.
 So, for such $C$ we can define a Schur functor

 $$S_R: C \to C$$